 This is, according to most, the best budget rye you can find.
 Used in countless bars, Old Overholt is everything you want in a rye without having to shell out too much.
 Black pepper and other spice notes make for a flavorful, somewhat intense whiskey that goes perfectly in pretty much any rye cocktail you can think of.

 A bit rarer than Old Overholt, but well worth it if you happen upon it on the shelf, Wild Turkey’s 81 Rye is sweet on the front before displaying the characteristic rye spice notes.
-A little lower in alcohol than other spirits on this list (this 81 proof rye clocks in at 40.5 percent ABV), it still packs a flavorful punch, bolstered by Alligator Char in the barrels, which imparts a a little smokiness to the liquid.
+A little lower in alcohol than other spirits on this list (this 81-proof rye clocks in at 40.55% ABV), it still packs a flavorful punch, bolstered by Alligator Char in the barrels, which imparts a little smokiness to the liquid.
 And if you feel like dishing out a little bit more for a rye, here are the best options under $50.

 Because of Prohibition, it was only in the last few decades that bourbons overtook Canadian whiskies as the top seller in the United States.
 I kid you not.
-While Americans were cleaning out their bathtubs to cook up some gin and finding spots in the mountains to set up their stills, Canadian whisky makers were chugging away, growing with every year.
-CC Reserve is full of sweet toffee and oak notes, a result of a longer aging process than the brand’s other expressions.
+While Americans were cleaning out their bathtubs to cook up some gin and finding spots in the mountains to set up their stills, Canadian whisky makers were chugging away, growing every year.
+Canadian Club Reserve is full of sweet toffee and oak notes, a result of a longer aging process than the brand’s other expressions.
 Better for cocktails than straight, it’s a formidable Canadian whisky for the price.